CONCORD SPECIAL EDUCATION PARENT ADVISORY COUNCIL BYLAWS

 - Oversee, maintain, and/or improve online tools implemented by the SEPAC to include but not be limited to: Facebook, Twitter, Website, blog posts, creation of flyers, visual presentations (ex: slides)

-- Post newsletters, meeting agendas, and minutes on website
+- Post newsletters, meeting agendas, and minutes on the website

 ARTICLE VIII: BYLAW AMENDMENTS

-- Proposed Bylaws changes may be adopted by a quorum of the Board membership at a meeting.
+Proposed Bylaws changes may be adopted by a quorum of the Board members at a meeting.